ropensci/tidync/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/tidync)](https://cran.r-project.org/package=tidync)[![CRAN\_Download\_Badge](http://cranlogs.r-pkg.org/badges/tidync)](https://cran.r-project.org/package=tidync)

-The goal of tidync is to ease exploring the contents of a NetCDF source and constructing efficient queries to extract arbitrary sub-arrays.
+The goal of tidync is to ease exploring the contents of a NetCDF source and to simplify the process of data extraction.

-The data extracted can be used directly as an array, or in long-form data frame.
+When extracting, data can be accessed as array/s, or in long-form as a data frame.
 In contrast to other packages tidync helps reduce the volume of code required to discover and read the contents of NetCDF, with simple steps: